thkukuk/tiu/README.md

 new snapshot of `/os`, so initial it points to `/os/.snapshots/1/snapshot/usr`.

+During first installation and update, the kernel and bootloader configuration will be copied to `/boot`.
+During an update, the old kernel will be removed.
+As `/boot` is part of the root subvolume, every snapshot contains so exactly one kernel version for boot.

 Due to bugs in casync the directory where the OS is stored needs to be a real directory and no btrfs subvolume.
 Since we cannot mount directories directly, we have to bind mount `/os/.snapshots/[NR]/snapshot/usr` to `/usr` in the